Why We Work with Grassroots Organizers

 MICHIGAN: MICHIGAN PEOPLE’S CAMPAIGN

 Michigan People’s Campaign is a black-led, statewide, multi-racial organization committed to participatory democracy at every level.
 The Campaign works year-round to ensure that working-class communities and communities of color are fully engaged, have reasons to vote, and have the ability to vote effectively.
-In 2024 they plan to contact 950,000 potential Democratic voters to re-elect progressives to the White House, the US Senate, the US House, and critical state legislative seats.
+In 2024 they planned to contact 950,000 potential Democratic voters to re-elect progressives to the White House, the US Senate, the US House, and critical state legislative seats.

 Nevada: Make the Road Action Nevada